lgcorzo/llmops-python-package/Documents/Metrics_stories.md

 1. **Attributes**
    - **KIND**:
-     - Set to `"SklearnMetric"` to identify this metric type.
+     - Set to `"AutogenMetric"` to identify this metric type.
    - **name**:
      - Default to `"mean_squared_error"`.
      - Represents the name of the scikit-learn metric function to be used.